only1makai/Mirror/README.md

 ## Status

-Capture, Compare, Log, and Stack are built and running.
-Three things aren't built end-to-end yet:
+Capture, Compare, Log, Stack, and Readings are built and running.
+Two things aren't built end-to-end yet:

-- **Readings** — per-session classification of face shape, skin type, hair type, and dimorphism traits against fixed reference categories.
-The schema and reference data are live in `supabase/migrations/`; there's no UI route for it under `src/app/` yet.
 - **Correlate** — surfacing observed associations between log data and interventions (e.g. breakout trends after starting a product), gated on at least 8 weeks of data and presented as observations, not causal claims.
 - **Mirror Toy** — a symmetry visualizer, pure novelty, explicitly scoped to never grow a number.